babatake/nazca-gds-tutorial/README.md

 # nazca-gds-tutorial
 Photonic IC design tutorials using Nazca Design

-# 📐 Bend Waveguide Generator with Nazca Design
+# 📐 Photonic IC CAD Generator with Nazca Design

-This repository contains a complete set of Python scripts to generate a **bent waveguide layout** using [Nazca Design](https://nazca-design.org/) and export it as a GDS file.
+This repository contains a complete set of Python scripts to generate a **Photonic IC layout** using [Nazca Design](https://nazca-design.org/) and export it as a GDS file.

 ---